alpas/alpasdev/src/main/resources/docs/deployment-heroku.md

 ```
 </span>

 Heroku randomly assigns a port in its environment for you to serve your app from.
 This is available from the system environment variable `"PORT"` but you won't know what it is until runtime, so we can't store it as a concrete environment variable.
-Instead, the following allows you to read what the port number is when running and allow your app to be served up there, defaulting to 8080 in your local environment:
+Instead, the following allows you to read what the port number is when running and allow your app to be served up there, defaulting to port 8080 in your local environment:

 <span class="line-numbers" data-start="1" data-file="src/main/kotlin/configs/PortConfig.kt">